 Case study: Overcoming price objections in car sales

 If you've ever bought a car, you know it's often a dance between what you want and what you're willing to pay.
-The sticker price can sometimes feel like a blow to the gut.
+And car salesman have a reputation of being too pushy and driving people away (literally!)
+The sticker price on a vehicle can sometimes feel like a punch to the gut.
 That's precisely what Carl's Crazy Car Corner (name changed to protect identity) found themselves grappling with—customers who loved their high-quality vehicles but balked at the prices.

 Carl, the head honcho of the dealership, noticed that their sales folks were frequently stumbling into the "it's too expensive" objection.
 Customers were walking out, leaving the sales team frustrated and the dealership's potential profits slipping out the door.
 We're not talking just a small blip in sales here; it was turning into a trend that could spell serious trouble for Carl's Crazy Car Corner.